So, you’re moving to Sydney, and you’ve heard about Australian Superannuation.

 When you arrive in Sydney and begin to work, your employer will be legally obligated to make contributions to your super as well as paying your salary or wages.
-It doesn’t matter if you are a part-time worker, a casual worker, if you are an Australian citizen or a non-resident – if you are over 18, and receiving $450 or more in a month before tax for the work you do in Australia, your employer is typically required to contribute to your super.
-This contribution from your employer is known as a superannuation guarantee contribution, or an SG contribution.
+It doesn't matter if you are a part-time worker, a casual worker if you are an Australian citizen, or a non-resident – if you are over 18, and receive $450 or more in a month before tax for the work you do in Australia, your employer is typically required to contribute to your super.
+This contribution from your employer is known as a superannuation guarantee contribution or an SG contribution.
 Right now, Australian employers are required to make SG contributions that are at least 9.5% of your normal earnings.

 If you are moving to Sydney, or are already here, then there are a few extra things to consider when it comes to your super.
 If you ever decide to return to your home country, you can claim your super as a Departing Australia Superannuation Payment (DASP).
 If you meet all the requirements, a DASP allows you to take the super you have accumulated home with you – in Australia, normally you can’t access your super until you turn 65 (this is known as your “preservation age”).